 - Is working in a counselling-related position.

-- Two SAC Fellow, Master Clinical or Clinical Members.
-At least one member shall be appointed by the Executive Committee at each Annual General Meeting for a 2-year term.
+- Two (2) SAC Fellow, Master Clinical or Clinical Members who shall be appointed by the Executive Committee at Annual General Meeting.

-- Four Registered Counsellors from the Register.
-At least two Registered Counsellors shall be appointed by the Executive Committee at each Annual General Meeting for a 2-year term.
+- Four (4) Registered Counsellors who shall be appointed by the Executive Committee at Annual General Meeting.